Imraguen people

-The Imraguen, or Imeraguen (Berber: Imrāgen singular: Amrig), are an ethnic group or tribe of Mauritania and Western Sahara.
+The Imraguen, or Imeraguen (Berber: Imrāgen; singular: Amrig), are a Berber ethnic group or tribe of Mauritania and Western Sahara.
 They were estimated at around 5,000 individuals in the 1970s.
-Most members of the group live in fishing villages in the Banc d'Arguin National Park, located on the Atlantic coast of Mauritania.
+Most members of the group live in or nearby Mauritania's Banc d'Arguin National Park.

 History

-The name Imraguen (Berber orthography: imrāgen) is a Berber word meaning "fishermen", or «people who fish while walking on the sea», or «those who harvest life».
+The name Imraguen (Berber orthography: imrāgen) is a Berber word meaning "fishermen", or "people who fish while walking on the sea", or "those who harvest life".

 The Imraguen are believed to descend from the Bafour people.
 According to the Documentation of the human population of the territory, the Imraguen people lived on the Banc d'Arguin National Park for thousands of years, and its population had probably been larger.

 Militarily powerless, the Imraguen were traditionally reduced to the degrading lower-caste status of Znaga, forcibly ruled and taxed (horma) by more powerful Berber, Hassane and Zawia tribes, such as the Oulad Delim and Ouled Bou Sbaa.

 In 2008, the Imraguen people occupied 9 small villages along the coastline.
 Some Imraguen populate the abandoned La Güera fort, which is also the south point of the Western Sahara zone claimed by Morocco.